gruhn/awesome-naming/README.md

 - [Sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) - A save and isolated environment to test unverified programs that may contain malicious code.
 - [Honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) - Part of a system meant to look like an attractive target but actually helps detect and deflect attackers.
 - [Backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) - A method of bypassing normal authentication in a computer system.

+## Software

+- [uppy](https://github.com/transloadit/uppy) - A dog themed uploader component.
+The name is a blend of _upload_ and _puppy_.
+It comes with a crash recovery plugin called _golden retreiver_.

 ## User Interface Elements